shreyasaswar/llm_cot/README.md

 6. **Analyze**: Review feedback and evaluation scores.
 7. **Refine**: Adjust prompts and evaluation criteria based on insights.

-## 🛡️ Ethical Considerations

-- Prioritize user privacy and data security.
-- Provide clear disclaimers about the limitations of AI-generated medical advice.
-- Regularly audit the system for biases and inaccuracies.

-## 🤝 Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on submitting pull requests.

 ## 📄 License